geraldjove/b335-capstone-jove-3/README.md

-`npm install` to install all package.json dependencies.
+`npm install` to install all package.json dependencies

 ###############